Robin Morgan: Adult life and career

 In 1962, Morgan married poet Kenneth Pitchford.
 She gave birth to their son, Blake Morgan, in 1969.
 The couple divorced in 1983.
 At that time, she was working as an editor at Grove Press and was involved in an attempt to unionize the publishing industry.
 When Grove summarily fired her and other union sympathizers, she led a seizure and occupation of their offices in the spring of 1970, protesting the union-busting, as well as the dishonest accounting of royalties to Betty Shabazz, Malcolm X's widow.
 Morgan and eight other women were arrested that day.

-In the mid-1970s Morgan became a Contributing Editor to Ms. magazine, and continued her affiliation there as a part- or full-time editor in the following decades.
+In the mid-1970s Morgan became a contributing editor to Ms. magazine, and continued her affiliation there as a part- or full-time editor in the following decades.
 She served as editor-in-chief of the magazine from 1989 to 1994, turning it into a highly successful, ad-free, bimonthly, international publication, which won awards for both writing and design, and received considerable acclaim among journalists.

 In 1979, when the Supersisters trading card set was produced and distributed, featuring famous women from politics, media and entertainment, culture, sports, and other areas of achievement, one of the cards featured Morgan's name and picture.
 Today, the trading cards are in the collections of the Museum of Modern Art and the University of Iowa library.

-In 2005, Morgan co-founded the non-profit progressive women's media organization, The Women’s Media Center, with friends actor/activist Jane Fonda, and activist Gloria Steinem.
-Seven years later, in 2012, she debuted a weekly radio show and podcast, Women’s Media Center Live With Robin Morgan.
+In 2005, Morgan co-founded the non-profit progressive women's media organization the Women's Media Center, with friends actor/activist Jane Fonda, and activist Gloria Steinem.
+Seven years later, in 2012, she debuted a weekly radio show and podcast, Women's Media Center Live With Robin Morgan.
 The broadcast is syndicated in the US and, as a podcast, is published online at the WMCLive website, and distributed on iTunes in 110 countries.
-It has been praised by The Huffington Post as "talk radio with a brain" and features commentary by Morgan about recent news, and interviews with activists, politicians, authors, actors and artists.
+It has been praised by The Huffington Post as "talk radio with a brain" and featured commentary by Morgan about recent news, and interviews with activists, politicians, authors, actors and artists.
 The weekly hour was picked up by CBS Radio two weeks after its launch and is broadcast on CBS affiliate WJFK each Saturday.
-The program features commentary by Morgan about recent news, and interviews with activists, politicians, authors, actors and artists.